 In the early years, the houses and cabins built on lots around the lake were mostly occupied during the weekends and the summer months.
 In the last 25 years, more and more people have become full-time residents in order to enjoy the amenities of living by the water along with the beautiful sunrises and sunsets.

 Source: www.fortphantom.org and the Lake Fort Phantom Hill Neighborhood Assoc.

 Location.
 32° 36.761′ N, 99° 40.733′ W. Marker is in Abilene, Texas, in Jones County.
-Marker can be reached from Farm to Market Road 1082 half a mile east of Touch for map.
+Marker can be reached from Farm to Market Road 1082 half a mile east of Farm to Market Road 600.
 Marker is located at the north end of Lake Fort Phantom Hill in Johnson Park next to Pavilion 2; the above directions are to the park entrance.
+Touch for map.
 Marker is in this post office area: Abilene TX 79601, United States of America.
+Touch for directions.